Ya-Jun-Liu/cp1404practicals-/prac_07/README.md

 # Author

-A second year electrical engineering student
+A second year engineering student

 ## Clean code in Python